 All major permits for operations for the State of Arizona are in place with minor modifications required for the revised mine plan and flow sheet, Aquifer Protection Permit, Air Quality Permit and Storm Water Multi Sector General Permit.
-The US Bureau of Land Management (BLM) permit, Mine Plan of Operation (MPO) is in place but requires modifications to mainly remove equipment from the existing permitted flow sheet process plant.
+The US Bureau of Land Management (BLM) permit, Mine Plan of Operation (MPO) is in place and will be requires modified mainly to remove equipment from the existing permitted flow sheet process plant.